-where \otimes denotes convolution and D is the downsampling function.
-Note that there are other major differences to the approach of [24], detailed in sec.
+where $\otimes$ denotes convolution and D is the downsampling function.
+Note that there are other major differences to the approach of [22], detailed in sec.
 2. We will show that our approach generates superior results.

-To construct our prior, the key challenge is to solve the blind deconvolution problem, which is the reconstruction of the binary segmentation α^b and spatially varying PSF K in eq.
+To construct our prior, the key challenge is to solve the blind deconvolution problem, which is the reconstruction of the binary segmentation $\alpha^b$ and spatially varying PSF K in eq.
 (2) from an input alpha matte.
 Thus the main contribution of this paper is a new and efficient approach for the deconvolution of alpha mattes.
 Our method assumes that the spatially varying PSF is a single peaked kernel, which is in general true for optical or very slight motion blur (a limitation is complex motion blur).
-If our assumption is met, it has been shown by Joshi et al. [11] that the binary segmentation can be recovered from the edges in the blurred alpha matte.
+If our assumption is met, it has been shown by Joshi et al. [8] that the binary segmentation can be recovered from the edges in the blurred alpha matte.
 Hence, we infer the binary mask with a new MRF-based segmentation technique.
 Also, our approach exploits flux and a new efficient way to enforce connectivity of the foreground object.

-To recover a spatially varying PSF, our algorithm partitions the foreground object into regions of similar defocus

-(a) Input image (b) Binary segmentation (c) Alpha prior (crop of a soft toy) and spatially var.
-PSF blur and recovers a PSF in each of these regions.
+To recover a spatially varying PSF, our algorithm partitions the foreground object into regions of similar defocus blur and recovers a PSF in each of these regions.
 Here, our main contribution is a new, efficient approach to infer the amount of defocus at each pixel of the foreground object.
 Our defocus estimation method generates results that compare well to specialized approaches proposed for this task.